gatsbyjs/gatsby-graphql-toolkit/README.md

 Note: this is **not** a source plugin by itself, but it helps [writing custom GraphQL source plugins][1] by providing a set of convenience tools and conventions.

-The toolkit is in the late beta stage.
-The API won't change significantly, and possible breaking changes will be documented in the [changelog](./CHANGELOG.md) or separate migration guides.

 ## Installation

 ```shell